RobinSchmidt/RS-MET/Libraries/RobsJuceModules/rosic/unfinished/sampler/Ideas.md

 Switch the behavior of what happens when global, group and region all define values for the same opcode.
 The default mode specified by sfz is "override": group settings override global settings and region settings override global and/or group settings.
 We could also have "accumulate" and "levels_are_busses" modes.
-In the latter case, the outputs of the regions within a group are mixed together (to form a sub-bus) and then *additional* effect processors are applied to that (sub)mix.
-Then, the outputs of the groups are mixed together and to that master mix, the global effect processors are applied.
+In the latter mode, the 3 hierarchy levels of the sfz specification (region, group, global) are mapped to busses: regions form the single channels, groups form sub-busses mixing togther the regions/channels within the group and the global instrument mixes together the groups/sub-busses into a master-bus.
+When effect opcodes are specified for a group or globally, they don't merely provide fallback values for the regions (as they would in normal sfz operation) but instead specify settings for *additional* effect processors to be applied to the (sub- or master) bus.
 So if there's a global setting for cutoff and also a group- and region setting for it, there will actually be 3 filters when a single layer is playing back a region.
-When a chord of 3 notes (of the same region) are played, there will be 5 filters: 3 for the 3 regions, an fourth one applied to their submix into a group ("sub-bus") and a fifth one to the global master mix ("master-bus").
+When a chord of 3 notes (of the same region) are played, there will be 5 filters: 3 for the 3 regions, a fourth one applied to their submix into a group ("sub-bus") and a fifth one to the global master mix ("master-bus").
 We already have the behavior implemented for the override and levels_are_busses modes (but it's not yet opcode controlled).
 Maybe implement also the "accumulate" mode.
 In this mode, for example, there is no such thing as a group filter but the cutoff specified